PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

+# Code?
 Somehow we have been able to write text into a file, call that text "code", and "run" the code, and somehow our computer understood it!

 So how did all that work?
-Al we were doing was writing words that folowed some special rules.
+All we were doing was writing words that followed some special rules.

 You may have hear that computers understand 0s and 1s.
 Really a 0 or a 1 just represents a switch or electric charge in your computer.
 0 representing an off switch or a negative electric charge, and 1 representing an on switch or a positive electric charge.
 We call this "binary". "bi" meaning 2.
 Every positive or electriv charge is stored using a switch or electric charge.
 We call each charge (or switch) a "bit".

 So how did our text based code translate to binary?
-It turns out that your computers central processor (called a CPU, or Central Processing Unit) only understand a few instructions (like moving memory or adding some numbers together).
+It turns out that your computers central processor (called a CPU, or Central Processing Unit) only understands a few instructions like moving memory or adding some numbers together.
 Each of these instruction is represented by sequences of 0s and 1s!

-What we called programs, also called "apps", are files that contain binary (0 and 1) instructions for the CPU.
+What we called programs, or "apps", are files that contain binary (0 and 1) instructions for the CPU!

-When we "ran" our Python code, a program called Python read through our words of text and "interpreted" them into binary instructions (0s and 1s instructions) for the processor!
+When we "ran" our Python code, a program (called Python) read through our words of text and "interpreted" them into binary instructions (0s and 1s instructions) for the processor!

 We call the Python programming language an *interpreted* programming language because our code gets "interpreted" by the *Python program* (usually called an "interpreter" program).